Yes, I think I’m playing the kids’ game of blind man’s bluff here in

 The other upside (besides an occasional burst of sunshine), I totally fell in love with my message therapist.
 I'll call her Malory.
 I know I'm an incurable flirt and give my heart away to ofter -- I'm talking about infatuation -- but I actually proposed to this woman twice. -- Time out.
 For all those who think I'm naive and that you've heard this tune before I have one thing to say.
 "Shut up."
 I've been a whining depressed piece of whale shit for six months.
 Let me enjoy my moment of fantasy. -- And anyway, it's more than that.
 Malory is an incredibly cool 50+ year-old lady who --look out, here it comes -- had me at hello.
 No shit.
 She's smart, sarcastic, great looking, fit, caring, self-reliant, a great masseuse and I'm just warming up.
 Here's the acid test: I know my kids would like her.

 We have exchanged email addresses and she has my blog address, so we'll stay in touch and see if anything comes of it.
-I'll tell you one thing she literally wrung my neck, in the best possible sense of the word, and as much as it hurt, I could have continued talking with her for hours.
-Are you asking yourself why I didn't ask her to dinner tonight?
-Previous engagement with my Home Instead caregiver.
-It's lame but true.
+I'll tell you one thing she literally wrung my neck, in the best possible sense of the word,

 Tomorrow I hit the road.
 Thanks for your time.